NOAA-GFDL/fre-workflows/for-developers.md

-# PPAN `fre-workflows` Developer Guide
+# PPAN `fre-postprocess-workflow` Developer Guide

-`fre-workflows` can be used across multiple different platforms, but historically has been developed and tested on PPAN.
+`fre-postprocess-workflow` can be used across multiple different platforms, but historically has been developed and tested on PPAN.
-The following are guidelines for developing/testing on **PPAN**, but still contains some generally-applicable advice to using `fre-workflows` elsewhere.
+The following are guidelines for developing/testing on **PPAN**, but still contains some generally-applicable advice to using `fre-postprocess-workflow` elsewhere.